Misir8/bsc-scan/README.md

-# eth-scan
+# bsc-scan

+> THIS IS A FORK OF https://github.com/MyCryptoHQ/eth-scan FOR THE BINANCE SMART CHAIN

-`eth-scan` is a library written in TypeScript, to help you fetch Ether or (ERC-20) token balances for multiple addresses in an efficient way.
+`bsc-scan` is a library written in TypeScript, to help you fetch BNB or (BEP-20) token balances for multiple addresses in an efficient way.
 The library uses a smart contract to fetch the balances in a single call to a node.
-The contract is currently deployed at [0x571C62a1c863aEAD01c1d34D8cB3Ee2c6f938800](https://etherscan.io/address/0x571C62a1c863aEAD01c1d34D8cB3Ee2c6f938800) on the Ethereum mainnet, Goerli, Kovan, Rinkeby, Ropsten, and xDai.
+The contract is currently deployed at [0x7E9f1Ee1905B5Bde9522c20bbb78bAbe3c3FB4ca](https://bscscan.com/address/0x7E9f1Ee1905B5Bde9522c20bbb78bAbe3c3FB4ca) on the Binance Smart Chain mainnet.

 It can use Web3.js, Ethers.js, JSON-RPC (HTTP), or an EIP-1193-compatible provider to get the balances.
 See [Getting Started](#getting-started) for more info.